terevyt/terevyt/README.md

-k,hnggcxvcxvbvndfvfnnf- 👋 Hi, I’m @terevyt
+dewewsdk,hnggcxvcxvbvndfvfnnf- 👋 Hi, I’m @terevyt
 - 👀 I’m interested in ...hrtcv
 - 💞️ I’m looking to collaborate on ...123123jhmjhjhhjtrgrthgtgbffgfewcxcxcxvcxvcxxcfgthtt
 - 📫 How to reach me ..ffsdf444796226fddsfdssgre256dgbgredwwfewffewhgfg